waterinstitute/avian_data_ingestor/README.md

-﻿**Disclaimer: This document and the content of the repository is in draft state.
+**Disclaimer: This document and the content of the repository is in draft state.
 File structure and documentation can change in any moment.**
 # Gulfwide Avian Colony Monitoring Survey Photos